cllmthvlln/The-Base-Network/README.md

 Base’s social and creator platforms allow on-chain monetization.
 Over $500K has been distributed to creators on Base App.
 Base supports identity systems like Base Name Service for decentralized naming.
+Cross-chain interoperability allows assets and NFTs to flow between Base and other networks.